1nst4ll/mango-news/docs/troubleshooting.md

 -   **Implementation:** The theme switcher is currently implemented as a simple toggle button that switches between light and dark mode on click.
 This was changed from a dropdown menu to address compatibility issues on iOS Safari.

+### Authentication Errors (No Token Provided)

+If you encounter "Authentication failed: No token provided" errors when performing actions like deleting articles, it indicates that the API request is missing the necessary JWT (JSON Web Token) in the `Authorization` header.

+-   **Resolution:** Ensure you are logged in.
+The frontend automatically retrieves the JWT token from `localStorage` after a successful login and includes it in authenticated API requests (e.g., for deleting articles).
+If you are logged in and still face this issue, clear your browser's local storage and cookies, then log in again.
+Verify that the `jwtToken` is present in your browser's local storage after logging in.

 ## General Issues

 ### Database Problems